mxstack/mxdev/README.md

 When false, the source is not checked out, and the version for this package is not overridden.

+#### `depth`

+For `git` only.
+This is used to set the git clone depth.
+This is not set by default: you get a full clone.
+You can set environment variable `GIT_CLONE_DEPTH=1` to set a default git depth for all checkouts.
+This is useful for CI.

 #### `submodules`

 There are 3 different options: